Case Study: Strengths and Weaknesses

 - Potential for Researcher Bias The subjective nature of case study research increases the risk of researcher bias, where personal viewpoints or preconceived notions may influence data collection and interpretation.
 Since the researcher is often closely involved with the case, there is a tendency to see what they expect to find, consciously or unconsciously.
 To mitigate this, researchers need to employ rigorous reflexivity and triangulation by using multiple data sources or perspectives.

-- Time and Resource Intensive Case studies can be labor-intensive, requiring extensive time for data collection, observation, and analysis.
+- Time and Resource Intensive Case studies can be labour-intensive, requiring extensive time for data collection, observation, and analysis.
 Collecting data from interviews, documents, and observations requires significant resources, and analyzing this data thoroughly takes time.
 This often limits case study research to those with sufficient time, funding, and access, making it challenging for studies that need quick or broad-based results.

 - Difficulty in Replication Case studies often focus on unique situations or rare occurrences, making them difficult to replicate.
 Unlike experiments, which are controlled and structured, case studies are specific to their context, time, and participants.
-This lack of replicability limits the scientific rigor of case studies and can make it hard for other researchers to verify or build on the findings.
+This lack of replicability limits the scientific rigour of case studies and can make it hard for other researchers to verify or build on the findings.
 However, some researchers argue that case studies can be “replicated” conceptually through the study of similar cases or by using multiple case studies.

 Balancing the Pros and Cons